ongdb-contrib/ongdb-lab-elasticsearch/README.md

 ## ONgDB Elastic{Search} Integration

-Integrates Neo4j change-feed with an ElasticSearch cluster.
+Integrates ONgDB change-feed with an ElasticSearch cluster.

 The different versions of ONgDB (3.5.x are supported on different branches).